rossb34/MastersFinal/index.md

 <!--
-talk about neighbor portfolios
+talk about neighbor portfolios could use this as a threshold for rebalancing
 -->

 ---

 ## Maximize CRRA
 Consider an allocation to hedge funds using the EDHEC-Risk Alternative Index as a proxy.
 Our objective to maximize the fourth order expansion of the Constant Relative Risk Aversion (CRRA) expected utility function as in the Boudt paper and Martellini paper.
-We use the same data as Example 3.

 $$
 \begin{aligned}